The Definitive Guide to SEO in 2018

 To check your site for canonicalization issues, go to Pages with multiple canonical URLs under Encoding and technical factors.

 Google's Penguin filter aims at detecting artificial backlink patterns and penalizing sites that violate its quality guidelines in regards to backlinks.
 Penguin has become a part of the core Google algorithm.
 In its early days, Penguin would hit an entire website.
 Currently, it's more granular and it demotes particular pages that have "bad" links.
-Keeping your backlink profile look natural is another key point to focus on in 2017.
+Keeping your backlink profile natural is another key point to focus on in 2018.

 - Your website mostly has editorial backlinks, earned due to others quoting, referring to or sharing your content.